-The current European Regulation for airport slot allocation, which retains and develops the principles of the IATA slot allocation process, has been proven insufficient to cope with the gap between capacity and traffic, and there is evidence that the design of the current process is neither consistent with an economically efficient use of capacity nor with the facilitation of fair competition at congested airports.
-Market-based mechanisms are expected to provide the right economic incentives to favour a more efficient use of the available capacity, as well as higher flexibility for airlines to adapt their slot portfolio to their business objectives and planning constraints, but they also imply a number of risks, ranging from the potentially negative impact on airline operating costs to market imperfections, exercise of market power, or market failures.
+The European regulation for airport slot allocation, which retains and develops the principles of the IATA slot allocation process, has been proven insufficient to cope with the gap between capacity and traffic, and there is evidence that the design of the current process is neither consistent with an economically efficient use of capacity nor with the facilitation of fair competition at congested airports.
+Market-based mechanisms are expected to provide the right economic incentives to favour a more efficient use of the available capacity, as well as higher flexibility for airlines to adapt their slot portfolio to their business objectives and planning constraints; but they also imply a number of risks, ranging from the potentially negative impact on airline operating costs to market imperfections, exercise of market power, or market failures.

 The ACCESS project

-The project first analysed the current mechanisms for slot allocation in Europe and the practical experiences with auction-based mechanisms in other sectors, which served as a basis to formalise different possible designs for market approaches to airport slot allocation.
-We then built a test environment which included a stylised model of the air transport network and the behavioural models of the air transport stakeholders.
+The project first analysed the current mechanisms for slot allocation in Europe and the practical experiences with auction-based mechanisms in other sectors, which has served as a basis to formalise different possible designs for market approaches to airport slot allocation.
+We then built a test environment which includes a stylised model of the air transport network and behavioural models of the air transport stakeholders.
 Finally, we defined a number of relevant scenarios and made use of the newly developed models and tools to assess the impact of the proposed market-based mechanisms.

 Read ACCESS Position Paper: Application of Agent-Based Computational Economics to Strategic Slot Allocation.